Help Your HVAC System By Clearing Blocked Air Ducts

 - Start by using a screwdriver to remove the vent cover.

 - Then, use a flashlight to look inside the duct.

 - Finally, if the blockage is near the vent cover, you may be able to see it and remove it.
 This is often as simple as just reaching inside to pull out a toy dropped in the vent or a dust clump that has built up over time.

 When removing the clog, be very gentle.
 Avoid yanking the clog if it seems wedged against the ducts or using a sharp tool that may pierce the sides of the ducts.
 Air ducts can be surprisingly fragile, so jarring or poking it can result in a leaky duct.
 Once the clog is removed, be sure to run all your air clog checks again.
 Sometimes, more than one clog is contributing to the blockage.
 You should not assume everything is fine just because you pulled out one clog.

 Know When to Get Professional Help

 If you’re encountering duct problems in your Phoenix home, Champion Air is here to help.
-Our experienced technicians will be happy to troubleshoot your HVAC problems and repair them so your HVAC system can keep working optimally.
-We also help with installations for heating and cooling systems, system maintenance, and indoor air quality improvements.
-To learn more about the numerous ways we can help you, give us a call today.
+Our experienced technicians will be happy to troubleshoot and repair your HVAC system so it can keep working optimally.